Morten Ristorp

-Morten Ristorp Jensen (born 3 April 1986), known professionally as "Rissi", is a Danish producer, composer, songwriter and musician, as well as co-founder and previous member of Future Animals.
+Morten Ristorp Jensen (born 3 April 1986), known professionally as Rissi, is a Danish producer, composer, songwriter and musician.
+Ristorp is, along with Stefan Forrest, co-founder, as well as a previous member, of Future Animals.

 Personal life

-Morten Ristorp Jensen was born in 1986 at Rigshospitalet, Copenhagen, Denmark.
-He grew up in Tårnby (Amager) with his parents and two older siblings.
-He attended Løjtegårdsskolen (elementary school) and graduated in 2002 and went to Sankt Annæ Gymnasium on its special Basic Music Program (MGK).
-When he was not attending school, he played saxophone in The Tivoli Boys Guard from 1997 to 2002.
-After graduating from Sankt Annæ Gymnasium in 2006, he was accepted at Rhythmic Music Conservatory in Copenhagen in 2007.
-In 2010 he graduated with a BA in music from Rhythmic Music Conservatory on saxophone.
+Morten Ristorp Jensen was born on 3 April 1986 at Rigshospitalet, in Copenhagen, Denmark.
+He grew up in the town of Tårnby on the island of Amager with his parents and two older siblings.
+He attended elementary school at Løjtegårdsskolen and graduated in 2002 and went to Sankt Annæ Gymnasium on its special Basic Course for Musicians (Musikalsk Grundkursus – MGK).
+When he was not attending school, he played saxophone in The Tivoli Guard from 1997 to 2002.
+After graduating from Sankt Annæ Gymnasium in 2006, he was accepted into the Rhythmic Music Conservatory in Copenhagen in 2007, where he played saxophone.
+In 2010, he graduated from the Rhythmic Music Conservatory with a BA in music.

 Career

-Morten Ristorp is co-producer of BackBone Studio and Future Animals, songwriter and musician.
-He is best known for international hits like "7 Years" (2015) by Lukas Graham.
-He also works with artists such as Kygo, Julia Michaels among others.
+Ristorp is a songwriter, musician, and co-producer of BackBone Studio and, formerly, Future Animals.
+He is best known for international hits like "7 Years" by Lukas Graham.
+He also works with artists such as Kygo and Julia Michaels, among others.

-Besides being one of Lukas Graham's executive producers, he also temporarily played keyboard for the band from 2011 to 2012 due to the previous pianist, Anders Kirk, leaving.
+Besides being one of Lukas Graham's executive producers, Ristorp also temporarily played keyboard for the band from 2011 to 2012 due to the previous pianist, Anders Kirk, leaving the band.
 Ristorp filled the role until Kasper Daugaard joined the band.
-When Duagaard left in June 2016, Ristorp took the role of keyboardist again.
+When Daugaard left the band in June 2016, Ristorp took the role of keyboardist again.

-He won his first Award, Carl Prisen, in 2013 as Talent of the Year with Lukas Graham (the band) alongside his co-songwriters Stefan Forrest, Sebastian Fogh and Lukas Forchhammer.
+Ristorp won his first Award, Carl Prisen, in 2013, as Talent of the Year, along with Lukas Graham, alongside his co-songwriters Stefan Forrest, Sebastian Fogh and Lukas Forchhammer.

-Morten Ristorp was the third most-played Danish musician in 2015.
-In 2018 he was a producer on Lukas Graham's new album, including the single Love Someone.
+Ristorp was the third most-played Danish musician in 2015.
+In 2018, he was a producer on Lukas Graham's album 3 (The Purple Album), including the single "Love Someone".

-His music has appeared in major motion pictures including 2018's Fifty Shades Freed, and television series including The Greatest Dancer, The Reunion, and The Voice.
-In 2020 he produced the song “Lose Somebody” by Kygo & OneRepublic that reached the Billboard Magazine music charts.
+His music has appeared in major motion pictures including 2011's The Reunion and 2018's Fifty Shades Freed, as well as television programs including The Greatest Dancer and The Voice.
+In 2020, he produced the song "Lose Somebody" by Kygo and OneRepublic, which reached number five on the Billboard Hot Dance/Electronic Charts.